happycube/cxadc-linux3/README.md

-cxadc (CX - Analogue Digital Converter )
+cxadc (CX - Analogue-Digital Converter)

-cxadc is an alternative Linux driver for the Conexant CX2388x video capture chips used on many PCI TV cards and cheep PCIE (with 1x bridge chip) capture cards It configures the CX2388x to capture raw 8-bit or 16-bit unsigned samples from the video input ports, allowing these cards to be used as a low-cost 28-54Mhz 10bit ADC for SDR and similar applications.
+cxadc is an alternative Linux driver for the Conexant CX2388x video capture chips used on many PCI TV cards and cheap PCIe (with 1x bridge chip) capture cards.
+It configures the CX2388x to capture raw 8-bit or 16-bit unsigned samples from the video input ports, allowing these cards to be used as a low-cost 28-54Mhz 10bit ADC for SDR and similar applications.

 The regular cx88 driver in Linux provides support for capturing composite video, digital video, audio and the other normal features of these chips.
 You shouldn't load both drivers at the same time.

-## Where to find current PCIE 1x CX23881 cards and notes
+## Where to find current PCIe 1x CX23881 cards + notes

 https://www.aliexpress.com/item/1005003461248897.html - White Variation